Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Data

-A publicly available dataset with brain tumour annotations, which has been the subject of various MICCAI challenges \cite{menze2014multimodal}; we use the 2021 version.
-Images acquired under various clinical protocols from various scanners and multiple institutions. \acrshort{wmh} and \acrshort{isl} annotations are not provided for this dataset, since it is not the subject of the challenge and in most cases they are likely not significant or present anyway.
-A single PhD student with two years of experience working with \acrshort{wmh} and \acrshort{isl} images manually checked 33 \acrshort{flair} images to confirm the absence of \acrshort{isl}.
-The purpose of this was to include some images with other pathologies in our datasets, in order to test the robustness of our models.
+\paragraph{BRATS \cite{menze2014multimodal}} This publicly available dataset contains brain tumour annotations and has served as the basis for several MICCAI challenges \cite{menze2014multimodal}; the 2021 iteration was utilised in this study.
+Neuroimaging data was acquired under diverse clinical protocols using various scanners across multiple institutions.
+Ground truth annotations for \acrshort{wmh} and \acrshort{isl} are not provided, as small vessel disease biomarkers were not the focus of the challenge and are presumed to be clinically insignificant or absent in this cohort.
+To verify this, a single researcher with two years of experience in neuroimage analysis manually reviewed 33 \acrshort{flair} volumes to confirm the absence of \acrshort{isl}.
+The rationale for incorporating this cohort was to introduce images containing non-SVD pathologies, facilitating an evaluation of model robustness.